wholder/LaserCut/README.md

   - **7/19/2018** - Added real time position readout to Jog controls and G-Code Monitor dialog and G-Code Monitor now stays visible until all steps are processed.
   - **7/20/2018** - Moved "Materials" Menu into "Zing Settings" Menu using enhancements to ParameterDialog class.
   - **7/22/2018** - Added "Get GRBL Coordinates" Menu to Mini CNC (used to read and set G54, etc coordinate space values)
+  - **4/23/2019** - Extensive rewrite to implement new click and drag to select set feature
 ## Under Development
 - Support for a user-extendable library of specialized cutout shapes, such as for mounting RC Servos (to replace and extend the current Nema Stepper code)
 - Import vector shapes from EPS (Encapsulated PostScript®) files